Mathematics

 Prerequisite for MATH 724: Graduate Mathematics students or permission of the instructor.

-Prerequisites for MATH 424: MATH 441* with a grade of C or better or permission of the instructor.
+Prerequisites for MATH 424: Upper-division standing; MATH 228*, MATH 325*, and MATH 440* all with grades of C or better; GPA of 3.0 or higher; or permission of the instructor.

 (MATH 724/MATH 424 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)